l-bellier/cva6-ffturbo/README.md

 2. Generate the bitstream of the FPGA platform:
 ```
-$ make cva6_fpga
+make cva6_fpga
 ```

 3. When the bitstream is generated, switch on Zybo board and run:
 ```
-$ make program_cva6_fpga
+make program_cva6_fpga
 ```
 When the bitstream is loaded, the green LED `done` lights up.
 ![alt text](./docs/pictures/20201204_160542.jpg)

 4. Get a hyperterminal configured on /dev/ttyUSB0 115200-8-N-1

 Now, the hardware is ready and the hyperterminal is connected to the UART output of the FPGA.
 We can now start the software.

+**NOTE: The reset is mapped on the Y16 button near the PMOD, not on the RESET button.**

 ## Get started with software environment

+This section describes how to build the software environment for the contest.
+To build any other application available in the **sw/app** folder, replace **mnist** with the name of the application folder : **fft**, **helloworld**, **coremark**...

 The executables of MNIST & CoreMark applications are already available in **sw/app**, but can be recompiled.
+These two are test apps to make sure nothing is broken.
+But they are not the app we are interested in speeding up.

+**The "fft" app is the only one we are interested in for the contest.**

 To get the CoreMark source files, apply the patch **coremark.patch**:
 ```